In 2020, Iona College welcomed 150 Foundation (Year 7) students and 23 staff. The College will be fully built in three stages over six years.

 This will mean a $65 million investment in state-of-the-art facilities that serve the educational needs of students well into the future.
 Iona College has welcomed 150 year seven students in 2020 and ultimately build secondary school population upwards of 1500 students over a ten-year period.

 A comprehensive integrated curriculum is being built to ensure that students reach their academic potential.
 The wellbeing needs of the College community will be prioritised so that students are healthy physically, emotionally and spiritually.
 The first stage of building has involved the $25 million-dollar development of learning, collaborative and specialist spaces to cater specifically for the junior years.
-This in-turn will be enhanced, by the development of a sporting precinct that will consist of an AFL standard oval (with construction commencing in May 2020), Gymnasium, and Food Technology Centre.
-In October 2020, the building of the College’s specialist facilities (Art, Technology, STEM, Science and Media) will commence and be ready to use at the commencement of the 2022 school year.
+This was enhanced, by the development of a sporting precinct that of an AFL standard oval, Gymnasium, and Food Technology Centre that was completed at the end of 2021.
+In October 2020, the building of the College’s specialist facilities (Art, Technology, STEM, Science and Media) commenced and was ready for use at the commencement of the 2022 school year.

 Our vision incorporates the aspirational statement, ‘Learning to Change the World’ as we shape a robust learning program designed to engage and inspire.